QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

 }
 ```

-As for hashcode, that's a method returning a number.
+As for hashcode, that's a method which is returning a number.
 If two
 objects are equals, **then they must have the same hashcode.**

 ```java